Chrome DevTools Performance Optimization Cookbook

 run: |

-cn --config continuedev/chrome-dev-continuous \
+cn --agent continuedev/chrome-dev-tools-agent \

 -p "Navigate to http://localhost:3000 and: